 18. Licensing Fees

-If you have to pay a fee to renew or purchase your landlord or rental license, then that fee is deductible.
+If you have to pay a fee to renew or purchase your landlord or rental license, that fee is deductible.
 If you have to pay for a vacation rental license, which you may have to do if you intend to use your property for short term rentals, like an Airbnb, then you can deduct those fees as well.

 19. Occupancy Tax

-If you offer a commission or monetary incentive to your tenants to find their replacements before they move out, then that amount can be claimed as a rental expense and deducted on your taxes.
+If you offer a commission or monetary incentive to your tenants to find their replacements before they move out, then that amount can be claimed as a rental expense and deducted from your taxes.
 So, if you offer $50 to your occupant if they get a friend to move in after them, then that’s a deduction!
 It also saves you far more than $50!